phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 ## Installation

-The following files are required to run the evaluate terminal application:
+The following files are required for the general user to run the evaluate terminal application:

 * evaluate.sh
 * main.py